No One (Game of Thrones): In the Riverlands

 The Hound kills some of the men from the Brotherhood Without Banners who had raided his community.
 Beric Dondarrion and Thoros of Myr try to recruit The Hound into the Brotherhood to fight the threat from the north.

 Brienne proposes to Jaime that if she can convince the Blackfish to surrender, then Jaime will allow him and the Tully army safe passage north to fight for Sansa.
 Jaime gives Brienne until nightfall.
 The Blackfish is sympathetic to Sansa's plight, but refuses to abandon Riverrun, so Jaime coerces Edmure into commanding the Tullys to surrender by threatening to kill his son.
 The Blackfish helps Brienne and Podrick escape, but remains to fight the Lannisters and dies doing so.

 In Meereen

 Varys leaves for Westeros to find more allies.
 Tyrion, Grey Worm, and Missandei celebrate Meereen's rejuvenation as a fleet sent by the Masters arrives to attack the city.
 Daenerys returns to Meereen with Drogon.

 In Braavos

 Lady Crane finds an injured Arya and treats her wounds.
 While Arya rests, the Waif finds and kills Lady Crane, intending to kill Arya as well.
 Arya flees to her hideout with the Waif in pursuit.
+Once trapped at the hideout, Arya puts out the single candle lighting the room and fights the Waif in the dark.

 Jaqen follows a trail of blood to the Hall of Faces, where he finds the Waif's face before being held at sword-point by Arya.
 Jaqen congratulates Arya for finally becoming No One, but she rejects the title, asserting her identity as Arya Stark of Winterfell and declaring that she is returning home.